BigMikeM/reacto-problems/tree-traversal.md

 - `depthFirstPostOrder`

-Each of these function will take a node of the tree and a callback.
+Each of these function will take a node of the tree and a callback that prints the node value.
 The function will iterate through the child nodes, calling the callback function on each of them.
 The difference between them is the order in which they iterate.

 ---